-Then you can build CMake on Windows by loading the CMake.Source/CMake.dsp file into Microsoft Visual Studio or on UNIX by running:
+From the source distribution you can build CMake on Windows by loading the CMake/Source/CMakeSetup.dsw file into Microsoft Visual Studio, then selecting CMakeSetup and the active project and building.
+On UNIX you can build and install CMake by running:

+cd CMake ./configure make make install [the make install step is optional, cmake can run directly from the build directory if you want.]
 On UNIX, if you are not using the GNU C++ compiler, you need to tell configure which compiler you want to use.
 This is done by setting the environment variable CXX before running configure.
 If you need to use any special flags with your compiler use the CXXFLAGS variable.

-For example on the SGI with the 7.3X compiler, you build like this: cd CMake (setenv CXX CC; setenv CXXFLAGS "-LANG:std"; ./configure) make make install
+For example on the SGI with the 7.3X compiler, you build like this: cd CMake (setenv CXX CC; setenv CXXFLAGS "-LANG:std"; ./configure) make make install [again make install is optional]